 - Information explaining how a payment can be canceled

 This form is valid with a wet or electronic signature.
-If obtaining an ‘e-signature’ be sure to review the E Sign Act to ensure your process is in compliance.
-Your agency can also employ a voice recording or web payment authorization process if written is too cumbersome.
+If obtaining an ‘e-signature,’ be sure to review the E Sign Act to ensure your process complies.
+Your agency can also employ a voice recording or web payment authorization process if writing is too cumbersome.
 Obtain and disclose the same information.
 Be sure to review your plan with your compliance team to ensure it meets all current laws and regulations.

-Although the process may seem cumbersome, as a debt collection merchant it is imperative to understand the details of the requirement.
+Although the process may seem cumbersome, it is imperative to understand the details of the requirement as a debt collection merchant.
 Be mindful and meticulous when forming your payment authorization procedure.
-In doing so, you not only increase your payment partner’s trust, but also increase debtor satisfaction.
+In doing so, you not only increase your payment partner’s trust but also increase debtor satisfaction.
 If your agency is searching for a compliant, affordable, and scalable payment solution – reach out to Payment Savvy!
 We are always on hand to create the perfect payment package for you!